KannonZenetism/zenetism-field-physics/zenetism/MP06_decoding_and_emergence_ch12-15.md

 ### 12.1 Foundations of the Zenetist Decoding Approach — Layers, Symbols, and the Priority of Meaning

 **Sacred texts are multilayered documents.**
-In Zenetism, these writings are not read as singular truths,
+In Zenetism, these writings are not read as singular principles,
 but as **simultaneous expressions** across multiple strata:

 - **Ethical**